Daniel Royer scores twice, Red Bulls beat Impact 4-0

 Share via Email

-HARRISON, N.J. — Daniel Royer had two goals, Michael Murillo had his first MLS goal and the New York Red Bulls beat the Montreal Impact 4-0 on Saturday night.
+HARRISON, N.J. — Daniel Royer scored a brace to help lift the New York Red Bulls over the Montreal Impact 4-0 in Major League Soccer, which featured 31 goals across ten matches on Saturday.

-Bradley Wright-Phillips scored his seventh goal in the last nine matches, and Luis Robles had two saves in his seventh shutout of the season.
-The Red Bulls (11-8-2) have won four in a row and five of its last six.
-New York is 8-0-0 at Red Bull Arena against Montreal.
+Expansion-club Minnesota and New England also secured big home wins, while Vancouver routed Western Conference leaders FC Dallas.

 Royer gave the Red Bulls the lead on a penalty kick in the 23rd minute.
-Alex Muyl's inbound pass led Royer into the area where he drew a penalty on charging goalkeeper Maxime Crepeau — in his MLS debut.
-Murillo put away, from point-blank range, the rebound of a shot by Royer in the 58th to make it 2-0.
-Wright-Phillips and Royer added goals in the waning minutes.
+Alex Muyl's inbound pass led Royer into the area where he drew a penalty after being taken down by charging goalkeeper Maxime Crepeau — in his MLS debut.
+Michael Murillo put away, from point-blank range, the rebound of a shot by Royer in the 58th to make it 2-0.
+Wright-Phillips and Royer, his sixth in four games, added goals in the final minutes to complete the rout.

-Montreal (6-8-6) had just five shots and was more than doubled by the Red Bulls in time of possession.
+The Red Bulls have won four in a row and sit on 35 points and are fourth-placed in the Eastern Conference.
+Montreal is ninth on 24 points.

+Daniel Salloi had a goal and an assist and Sporting Kansas City survived a late scare to beat the Chicago Fire 3-2.

 Most Popular